Skip to content

 • You and your colleagues are not treated fairly

-Your membership of PAM gives you security.
+PAM membership gives you security.
 Here at PAM, we want to help and support summer workers.
-As a PAM member, you will be assisted by your union representative at the workplace, and you can get help from PAM’s employment services hotline or through the eService.
+As a PAM member, you will be assisted by your union representative at the workplace, or if there isn’t a union rep you can get help by calling PAM’s employment services hotline or through the eService.

-In matters related to safety, you can also turn to the occupational health and safety representative.
+In matters related to safety, you can also turn to the occupational safety representative.

 When your employment ends, check to ensure that all the terms of employment have been fulfilled and that your final pay has been paid correctly.